On the Environments of Giant Radio Galaxies: Discussion

 \subsection{The effects of radio feedback on the properties of surrounding galaxies}

-While we have primarily focused on addressing the mechanisms giving rise to the enormous sizes of GRGs, we can ask the following question in the context of radio feedback - do the radio jets of GRGs influence the satellite galaxy properties?
+While we have primarily focused on addressing the mechanisms giving rise to the enormous sizes of GRGs, we can ask the following question in the context of radio feedback - do the current radio jets of GRGs influence the satellite galaxy properties?
 It has been observed, for example, that the power of radio jets is sufficient to remove hot gas within their trajectory and thereby create cavities of hot gas \citep[e.g.,][]{Fabian2012}.
 It is possible that such activity could also remove gas from satellite galaxies and quench those satellites.
+However, we emphasize that our measurements are only sensitive to the effects of the current radio jets on the properties of galaxies.
+Episodic radio activity and the corresponding feedback processes can impact the properties of galaxies on a longer timescale that is not reflected in our measurements.

 To explore radio mode feedback on quenching satellite galaxies, we first measure the fraction of blue satellite galaxies around GRGs and the two control samples.
 The blue satellite galaxies are selected with three observed colors, $g-z<1.7$, $g-z<2.1$, and $g-z<2.6$, for three redshift ranges $0.1<z<0.3$, $0.3<z<0.5$, and $0.5<z<0.7$ respectively.
 These observed color cuts are chosen to optimally separate blue and red galaxy populations based on the galaxy catalog from the PRIMUS survey \citep[][]{Coil2011, Cool2013}.